neutron-org/dex-quint-model/modelReport.md

 # Neutron Dex Model
-Motivated by a desire to understand better all the edge cases (and potential problems) of the Neutron's decentralized exchange (Dex) logic , Neutron and Informal Systems set off to model the Dex in [Quint](https://quint-lang.org/).
+Motivated by a desire to understand better all the edge cases (and potential problems) of the Neutron's decentralized exchange (Dex) logic, Neutron and Informal Systems set off to model the Dex in [Quint](https://quint-lang.org/).
 This document describes the model, the properties we analyzed, and the analysis result.

 ## 1. Input